hyweljohnllewellyn/hywelme/_posts/2016-02-06-a-website-journey-from-drupal-6-to-drupal-8-part-1.md

 > Drupal 8 core provides a Migration path directly from Drupal 6 as an experimental feature, so sites can update directly to Drupal 8 using either a user interface or with Drush.

 This improved migration path is one of the main reasons why I have waited for Drupal 8, but by far the main reason is [Google Rankings](https://googlewebmastercentral.blogspot.co.uk/2015/02/finding-more-mobile-friendly-search.html)

 > Starting April 21, we will be expanding our use of mobile-friendliness as a ranking signal.
 This change will affect mobile searches in all languages worldwide and will have a significant impact in our search results.
 Consequently, users will find it easier to get relevant, high quality search results that are optimized for their devices.

 Drupal 8 was designed with mobile devices first in mind, this article by [Axelerant](https://axelerant.com/not-magic-drupal-8-mobile-global-reach/)  describes some of the philosophy behind Drupal 8.
-However, DRupal 8 is still in it's infancy, so I will be doing my best to find resources during the upgrade, for example
+However, Drupal 8 is still in its infancy, so I will be doing my best to find resources during the upgrade, for example
 [27 Questions (and Answers) from My First Drupal 8 Site Build](https://www.drupal.org/node/2360331).

 ## Getting Ready - Installing a Local Development Environment